kazu-yamamoto/unit-test-example/markdown/en/tutorial.md

 - 32 bit GHCi is more stable than 64 bit GHCi
 - GHCi 7.6.x is more stable than GHCi 7.4.x

-You should choose the combination of more stable ones.
+You should choose the combination of more stable ones if necessary.

 ###The arguments of doctest